This flaxseed banana bread recipe uses ripe bananas & golden flaxseeds to create a delicious banana bread with extra fiber and omega-3.

 - If you do not have ground golden flaxseed, you can use ground brown flaxseed.
 However, the flaxseed banana bread will be much darker in color.

-- Do not use non-ground flaxseed.
+- Do not use flaxseed that has not been “ground” up.
 Or you will be eating full seeds and you will get very little of the flaxseed benefit because the fiber, etc. will be encased in a hard seed shell (which is hard to digest).

 - I like to use Bob’s Red Mill Golden Flaxseed Meal when making this banana bread.
 I like how it looks & tastes and how the seeds are finely ground (because some ground flaxseed products contain some “full” seeds that have not been properly shredded).
 FYI – I am not sponsored by Bob’s Red Mill.
 I just like their golden flaxseed meal product.
 You can find other good substitutes online or at major supermarkets.